 Dispassion has been regarded as an indispensable prerequisite of yoga.
-A spirit of renunciation and a feeling of a final worthlessness of all things may sometimes take possession of us either with our understanding – by a careful observation of the nature of things – or by a sudden kick that we receive from nature.
+A spirit of renunciation and a feeling of a final worthlessness of all things may sometimes take possession of us either due to our understanding by a careful observation of the nature of things, or by a sudden kick that we receive from nature.
 Either way, a spirit of renunciation can arise in our minds.

 Whatever be the nature of the renunciation which takes possession of us, yoga insists that it should be positive; and the idea of positivity is that it should not be capable of reversion into the old groove of thinking.
 If there is a catastrophic revolution and a loss of everything material, there can be a sudden urge for religious devotions.
-This urge cannot be regarded as a positive aspiration, because it can cease to operate when conditions favourable for the comfortable life on Earth are provided a little later.
-When those things, the loss of which became the cause of a spirit of renunciation within, come back to us after some time, the renunciation which is the effect thereof may come to an end, so that is not a genuine spirit of renunciation.
+This urge cannot be regarded as a positive aspiration, because it can cease to operate later on when conditions favourable for a comfortable life are provided.
+When those things, the loss of which became the cause of a spirit of renunciation within, come back to us after some time, the renunciation which was the effect thereof may come to an end, and therefore, that is not a genuine spirit of renunciation.

-There are, as elderly people tell us, three kinds of dispassion.
-The disgust for everything that we feel when a man is dead and is cremated – we feel that something is horrible in this world that a man has gone like that suddenly, and we do not know where he has gone.
+There are, as it is said, three kinds of dispassion.
+There is the disgust that we feel for everything when a dead man is cremated.
+We feel that it is something horrible that a man has gone like that suddenly, and we do not know where he has gone.
 He has gone to the winds, most unexpectedly.
-He is cremated, he is buried, he is thrown away, cast aside as if he is nothing.
-“What a pity!
+He is cremated, buried, thrown away, cast aside as if he is nothing.
+We think, “What a pity!
 This is life.
 This may be my fate too.”
 This kind of feeling is a sort of vairagya arising in the mind when it sees such things.
 It is called smasana vairagya.
-Smasana is cremation ground.
+Smasana means cremation ground.
 When we see a cremation ground, we feel a sense of disgust.
 But when we come back to our house, fifty percent of that feeling goes.
-We have forgotten what we have seen in the cremation ground – the ashes and the flames are out of sight – and we are once again in a cosy homely atmosphere which tells us, “My dear friend, after all, things are not so bad.”
-And after few days we are once again in the same old pleasurable, comfortable, happy way of thinking.
-The smasana vairagya has gone.
+We have forgotten what we have seen in the cremation ground; the ashes and the flames are out of sight, and we are once again in a cosy homely atmosphere which tells us, “My dear friend, after all, things are not so bad.”
+After few days the smasana vairagya has gone and we are once again in the same old pleasurable, comfortable, happy way of thinking.
 This is not vairagya; this is not dispassion.
-It is not spiritual.
-It is not going to help us in the practice of yoga.
+It is not spiritual, and it is not going to help us in the practice of yoga.

-The other is called abhava vairagya.
+Another kind of dispassion is called abhava vairagya.
 Because we cannot get a thing, we have a dispassion for it.
-On Mount Everest, we may not get milk, so we say, “Well, I don’t take milk.”
-This is a great renunciation indeed when it is because we cannot get it.
-But when we get it, naturally we will want it.
-Therefore, this is also not positive, not spiritual.
-It cannot be called renunciation, dispassion, or vairagya.
+If we are on Mount Everest, we may not get milk, so we say, “Well, I don’t take milk.”
+This is a great renunciation indeed when it is because we cannot get it!
+But when we can get it, naturally we will want it.
+Therefore, this is also not positive, not spiritual, and it cannot be called renunciation, dispassion, or vairagya.
 It is abhava vairagya.

 So, what is wrong with the world then, about which we are so much complaining?
-The wrong is that we are not able to recognise this order that is present in things.
+What is wrong is that we are not able to recognise this order that is present in things.
 The order is trans-empirical; it is beyond the perception of the senses.
-The organisation of the universe instituted by God is not capable of human understanding and, therefore, we misconstrue the whole order and imagine that there is a chaos, that God has created confusion and a tremendous ugliness, a resource of evil, pain, suffering and anything that is unwanted.
-This is all the wisdom of God; we could not find anything better.
+The organisation of the universe instituted by God is not capable of human understanding and, therefore, we misconstrue the whole order and imagine that there is chaos, that God has created confusion and a tremendous ugliness, a resource of evil, pain, suffering, and everything that is unwanted.
+This is all the wisdom of God; He could not find anything better.
 We are complaining against the very discomfiture of God that is unwarrantedly imagined by us.
 But the Upanishad has proclaimed that everything is perfectly in order and our like or dislike for a thing does not affect the thing very seriously, but it affects us.

 To reiterate, yoga aims at an individual transformation necessary for an adjustment with the cosmic order of things.
 The cosmic order will not change.
-The cosmos is the body of the Virat, as the Vedanta tells us; there is no need for a change in it.
+The cosmos is the body of the Virat, as the Vedanta tells us, and there is no need for a change in it.
 But there is a need for change somewhere else, in what is called jiva srishti, not in Ishvara srishti.
 These are all technical jargons of Vedanta.
-The creation of God needs no change, but the creation of the individual needs change; that is the meaning.
+The meaning is that the creation of God needs no change, but the creation of the individual needs change.
 The creation of God does not need change because God is omniscient, and He has wisely construed everything in the manner it ought to be.
-He has placed everything in the very place where it ought to be, in the condition in which it has to be; but the individual cannot comprehend this mystery, because no individual can be omniscient; and no one who is not omniscient can understand the perfection of God’s creation.
+He has placed everything in the very place where it ought to be, in the condition in which it has to be; but the individual cannot comprehend this mystery because no individual can be omniscient, and no one who is not omniscient can understand the perfection of God’s creation.

-If the ugliness, the stupidity and the evil of this world is really there as we imagine it, it should be there always.
-But we have this epic illustration of the Virat-svarupa, for example, described in the Bhagavadgita, and no ugliness was seen when the Virat was manifest.
-Arjuna could not see faecal matter or cow dung or bathrooms and drains and sewage; nothing was there.
-Where has it gone?
-Has it vanished altogether?
+If the ugliness, the stupidity and the evil of this world are really there as we imagine it, it should be there always.
+But we have the epic illustration of the Viratsvarupa, for example, described in the Bhagavadgita, and no ugliness was seen when the Virat was manifest.
+Arjuna could not see dung or drains and sewage.
+Where had it gone?
+Had it vanished altogether?
 All this stupidity of the world is not there in that perfection, but that perfection is inclusive of this stupidity, this ugliness.
 It is not somewhere far away.
 What Arjuna was made to visualise was the very same thing that we are seeing with our eyes.
 He was not seeing something else, far off in the distant heavens.
 The same drains and dustbins that we detest so much were there; but they were not dustbins.
-They were something else, because they were arranged in the pattern of universal perfection which could be seen with a new eye altogether, not the fleshy eyes.
+They were something else, because they were arranged in the pattern of universal perfection which could be seen with a new eye altogether, not with the fleshy eyes.
 The eye of perfection saw only perfection.
-But if this stupidity of the world is really there, then even after we reach God, we will see that horror.
-Then there will be no point in practicing yoga or even God-realisation, because the horror will continue for all time.
+But if this stupidity of the world is really there, then even after we reach God, we will still see that horror.
+Then there will be no point in practising yoga or even in God-realisation, because the horror will continue for all time.
 The point is that this is a mistake in perception.